 Part 2 of a 2 part series

-In the previous installment we discussed the various backflow preventer assembly failure scenarios and which failure combination represents the perfect storm, that single highest damage risk.
-Today we discuss the flood itself.
-Just how bad is bad?
+In our last blog we discussed the various backflow preventer assembly failure scenarios and which failure combination represents the perfect storm, that single highest damage risk.
+Today we’re discussing the flood itself.

 A few years ago, Safe-T-Cover sent me on a mission to witness a failing RPZ backflow preventer.
 But as you might expect, such an event is difficult to capture live.
-I thought again of Spot.
-Spot is not likely to tell us when he’s about to throw his tail around.
-Even if he could talk, I doubt he could help.
-Called to duty by the parietal and temporal lobes of Spot’s brain, the tail simply reacts.
-That’s when it hit me.
-Containment backflow preventers are even more like Spot than initially I imagined.
 All it does is react.
 It has no idea – or opinion about – what will happen to the surroundings after the fact.
 It simply reacts.

 First, this is only a 3” reduced pressure zone backflow assembly.
 Pretty much a baby dragon.
 It is important to think about how much more damage a full grown – 8” or 10” – backflow assembly would do.
 It’s a difference in orders of magnitude rather than degrees.